City of Wayland

 True Cash Value: This is the amount (value) that the assessor says your property is worth.
 In other words, it is the amount that the assessor believes you could get if you were to sell your property.

-Assessed Value: By Michigan law, the assessed value is ½ of the True Cash Value.
+Assessed Value: By Michigan law, the assessed value is half of the True Cash Value.

-Taxable Value: By Michigan law, your property taxes have been ‘capped’ and cannot increase faster than other economic factors such as the rate of inflation.
+Taxable Value: By Michigan law, your property taxes are ‘capped’ and cannot increase faster than other economic factors such as the rate of inflation set by the State each year.
 The ‘cap’ is removed when a property is sold or transferred to another party.
 Removing the cap raises the taxable value to equal the Assessed Value.
 However, the value is then ‘capped’ again.
 This also leads to confusion as properties with similar True Cash Values can have very different Taxable Values.
-For example, if the assessor says your home would sell for $100,000, your assessed value would be $50,000.
-Your ‘taxable value’ would be the same or less – but never more.
-Your taxable value may be less depending on how long you have lived in the home.
-That is because state law caps ‘taxable value’.

 This used to be called a ‘homestead’ exemption.
 Now it is called a Principal Residence Exemption.
-This is a break on your taxes paid for school operating mils only on your principal residence – where you live.
+This is a reduction in your taxes paid on your principal residence – where you live.
 A person with one home has only one ‘principal residence.’
-A person with two or more homes can still only have one ‘principal residence’ that receives the exemption for school operating mils.
-For most people, this exemption reduces their taxes significantly.
+A person with two or more homes can still only have one ‘principal residence’ that receives this exemption.
+For most people, this exemption reduces their taxes significantly by removing the school operating millage.
 Wayland Public Schools levies 18 mills for operations.
-Principle Residences are not taxed for these 18 mills.
+Properties receiving the Principal Residence Exemption are not taxed for these 18 mills.

 Can I Figure My Own Property Tax Bill?

 Yes, you can figure your own property tax bill.
-To do this you will need to know your Taxable Value and the number of mills levied as a tax you can figure your tax bill.
+To do this you will need to know your Taxable Value and the number of mills levied as a tax.

 What is a Mill?